What Is 25 Of 8.00

 • Statistics: Analyzing data, interpreting graphs, and understanding probabilities.
 Percentage changes are frequently used to represent trends and comparisons.

 • Science: Expressing concentrations, proportions, and experimental results.
-For example, a 25% solution might contain 2 grams of solute in 8 grams of solution.
+Take this: a 25% solution might contain 2 grams of solute in 8 grams of solution.

 Beyond the Basics: Calculating Other Percentages